 Having an established Electronic Data Interchange (EDI) connection between Maxwell Health and a carrier or vendor means that Maxwell will securely and automatically provide employee enrollment information to that carrier or vendor.
 Therefore, you no longer need to manually send enrollment data or notify carriers of changes using forms, reports, websites, or the phone.

-If you have an EDI connection live with any product, please make sure to:
+Quick Tips: If you have requested an EDI feed or have a live EDI connection for any benefits, please make sure to:

 Keep Maxwell up to date and accurate